Should I Offer a Trial for My Membership Website?

 When it comes to offering trials of your membership site or online product, opinions tend to be divided between those who consider it a smart strategy and those who believe you shouldn’t give anything away, no matter what.

-We’re big fans of utilising trial periods as part of your pricing strategy; however we recognise that they’re not something which will necessarily be right for everyone – so if you’re still on the fence, here’s some food for thought to help you determine whether to implement trials into your own strategy.
+We’re big fans of utilising trial periods as part of your pricing strategy; however we recognise that they’re not something which will necessarily be right for everyone.

 The benefits of offering a trial for your membership site.